AhanaPodder97/HR_Analytics/README.md

 ### Data Collection and Exploration:

-• Gathered HR attrition dataset from Kaggle.
+• Gathered Workforce attrition dataset from Kaggle.

 • Analyzed the dataset to gain insights into employee demographics, job attributes, performance ratings, and attrition status.
 This involved visualizing distributions, correlations, and    trends using descriptive statistics and data visualization techniques.